Deák Ferenc Bilingual High School: History

 Principal Dr. József Kovács preeminently aimed at maintaining the "6-year high school" program.
 During his principalship the institute was a nationally noted high school reaching number 13 on the list of best high schools in Hungary and later on as well it was in the best 40.
 With the financial support of Soros Foundation, Deák was able to furnish its first computer laboratory and in 1995 it established another classroom with an up-to-date network of computers.
-As a result of Vice-Principal Dr. József Müller's activities, a connection between Deák Ferenc Bilingual High School and Darmstadt came into existence, due to which the leadership of the German city presented him the annual Freundschaft in Frieden und Freiheit (Friendship in Peace and Freedom) plaque.

-Dr. Mihály Révész had been elected principal in 1996, following which he acted for external management, the enhancement of inner artistic freedom and for strengthening the pedagogical program until the end of his tenure in 2001.
-It was during his principalship that the English Language summer camp was started by the American teacher Arden Campbell.
-The American pedagogue arrived at Deák in 1991 through Educational Services International; and gave her services for the school throughout the years, former Vice-Principal Dr. József Müller even called her one of the "founders of the school".
-In the same year, the list of overseas partner schools was complemented with Covenant School, Virginia.

 In the academic term of 1998/1999, the new Computing and Informatics Program became available along with the Special German one, which were followed by the Special Spanish Program in 2001 and the Special English program in 2004.
 Deák Ferenc Bilingual High School celebrated its 20th anniversary in 2008, commemorating which a week-long set of events was organized in Deák Ferenc Bilingual High School.